RACV Logo

 Travel Period

 From the neon-lit streets of Tokyo to the tranquil hot springs of Noboribetsu, this 12-day journey across Northern Japan immerses you in the country’s rich tapestry of culture, history and natural beauty.
-Zip North on a bullet train to Aomori, where you can visit prehistoric sites and fresh seafood markets.
-Soak in volcanic hot springs, paddle across lakes and discover the vibrant spirit of Hokkaido.
-After wandering the lavender fields of Furano, end your adventure in Sapporo, where modern energy meets great mountainous views.
+Zip north on a bullet train to Aomori, where you can visit prehistoric sites and fresh seafood markets.
+Peruse the Hakodate Fish Market in search of fresh oysters, then take in panoramic views of the historic star-shaped fort at Goryokaku.
+Soak in volcanic hot springs, paddle across lakes, watch a dumpling-making demonstration and discover the vibrant spirit of Hokkaido.
+After wandering the vivid flower fields of Furano, end your adventure in Sapporo, where modern energy meets great mountainous views.
 Japan’s colourful wonders await – are you ready?

 IMPORTANT INFORMATION